jonlpersson/ed-latimore/site/_posts/2022-07-03-10-ways-for-any-man-to-look-taller.md

 This sweater is the closest thing I have to vertical stripes.
 I personally don’t have many striped outfits in either direction, but all vertical lines have a lengthening effect on your physique.

+## To sum up everything on how to look taller

+Looking taller begins with mindset.
+Own your height and focus on elevating your confidence, style, and swagger.
+But you can also employ proven style techniques:

+* Wear lifts and shoes with height-enhancing insoles or platforms.
+Add 1-3 inches discreetly.
+* Lose excess body fat through nutrition and exercise.
+A slimmer physique appears elongated.
+* Stand and sit tall.
+Improving posture can add up to 3 inches alone.
+Use posture trainers.
+* Stick to well-fitted, monochrome outfits.
+Ill-fitting and busy clothes shorten proportions.
+* Wear high-waisted pants and fitted blazers to draw the eye upwards.
+Shorter jackets elongate legs.
+* Fashion taller hairstyles and don hats.
+They extend your height.
+Avoid thick belts which divide and hem the body.

+By implementing these proven style hacks and maintaining confident body language, you can maximize your height.
+But remember - your character determines true stature.
+Focus on elevating all aspects of yourself, not just inches.

+The rest is up to you

 {% include widgets/summary.html id="Attractive-Man" %}